nicholasneo78/speech-to-text-with-kenlm-pipeline/README.md

 ```
 <br>

-## Evaluation of the finetuned model with the Kenlm language model built
+## Evaluation of the finetuned model with the Kenlm language model built on ClearML
 The code to evaluate the finetuned model with the use of the Kenlm language model built earlier.

 #### Arguments